jvanosdol/personal-portfolio/README.md

 This project focused on CSS styling, primarily on organizing divs.
 In this project I focused on grouping divs into their respective container and orgainzing them at a container level.
 I also focused on making sure the website would dynamically change based on the device/screen width using Media Queries.

+This project isn't fully complete, it could use a few styling changes as well as additional content, but it satisfies most of the required functionality.

 ## Table of Contents